 Care for Spinal Deformities in Kids

-We’re one of the few centers in Virginia to provide comprehensive care for pediatric spinal deformities caused by spinal cord trauma, congenital malformation, neuromuscular conditions and unknown causes.
+We’re one of the few centers in Virginia to provide comprehensive care for pediatric spinal deformities caused by spinal cord injury, congenital malformation, neuromuscular conditions, and unknown causes.
+Our care includes: